klaus01/aurora-imui/ReactNative/README.md

   - PROJECT -> TARGETS -> Build Settings -> Enable Bitcode Set to No
   - Find PROJECT -> TARGETS -> General -> Embedded Binaries  and add RCTAuroraIMUI.framework
-  - Before build you project ,you should build RCTAuroraIMUI.framework

 ## Usage
 ```